robro612/robro612.github.io/content/authors/admin/_index.md

 # - Visitors
 ---

 I am currently a master's student studying CS at [The University of Texas at Austin](https://www.utexas.edu/).
 I did my undergraduate degree at [Carnegie Mellon University](https://www.cs.cmu.edu) where I majored in [Artificial Intelligence](https://www.cs.cmu.edu/bs-in-artificial-intelligence/), TA'd two AI courses, and conducted research at the [Language Technologies Institute](https://lti.cs.cmu.edu/) in the areas of neural lexical retrieval.
+Most recently, I interned at [Jina AI](https://jina.ai/) leading the training of their [Jina-ColBERT-v2](jinaai/jina-colbert-v2) model, a multilingual multi-vector retriever.

-I'm currently most interested in research in information retrieval, particularly [tip-of-the-tongue known-item retrieval](https://trec-tot.github.io/) and language model decoding strategies (e.g. constrained decoding, speculative decoding).
+I'm currently most interested in research in information retrieval and representation learning.
+My current and previous works have been in the area of efficient and expressive multi-vector retrieval models, and reasoning intensive retrieval tasks.